Seattle SuperSonics relocation to Oklahoma City: Basketball Club of Seattle LLC v. Professional Basketball Club LLC

 On May 9, 2008, Oklahoma City officials declared intent to sue for damages and a forced move of the SuperSonics if Schultz's lawsuit succeeded and the subsequent ownership did not move.
-In a legal letter to Schultz, Oklahoma City's attorney said that the Sonics were legally bound to move to Oklahoma City at the end of the KeyArena lease regardless of who owned the team.
+In a legal letter to Schultz, Oklahoma City's attorney said that the SuperSonics were legally bound to move to Oklahoma City at the end of the KeyArena lease regardless of who owned the team.
 The letter stated that the city had "valid and enforceable agreements with the Team requiring it relocate to Oklahoma City at the end of the current lease with the city of Seattle."
 Schultz's attorney replied to the letter saying the lease agreement was with PBC, not BCOS, and that the city began improvements on Ford Center at their own risk before the conclusion of the pending litigation.

 The NBA filed a motion to intervene with Seattle's federal court on July 9, 2008, claiming that Schultz's lawsuit would interfere with the stable operation of the franchise and the transfer of ownership would violate NBA regulations unless the team was put under control of NBA Commissioner David Stern.
 The league also claimed that Schultz signed a release forbidding him to sue Bennett's ownership group as a condition of the NBA's approval of the original sale.
 Weeks later, Schultz requested that two separate trials be used to determine whether Bennett's group committed fraud and subsequently determine a remedy.
 On August 29, 2008, shortly after the court denied his request and ruled that the NBA could intervene in the case, Schultz said his legal team no longer believed the case could be won.
 He announced he would drop the lawsuit, saying in a prepared statement, "The prevailing wisdom of many in the Seattle community and the advice of key members of the BCOS is that Seattle's best chance for a professional basketball franchise is to end this litigation and allow the City, State Legislature and other parties to begin the necessary fence mending with the NBA."